Last updated: 25th May, 2018

 94. Live large and try SA’s best luxury accommodation!
 See 13 of our faves HERE.

-95. Try stand-up paddle boarding at Boards on the Pier with the one and only TONY MODRA!
-Book a session online or just go in the shop and enquire HERE.
+95. Try stand-up paddle boarding at Boards on the Pier … you may even bump into Owner, the one and only Tony Modra!
+Head into the shop and enquire.

 96. Take a creative photo with the Mall’s Balls.
 It has to be done at some stage before you die.

 97. Hike right around Morialta Falls.
 (Avoid doing this in thongs.)